-Several of the doors are equipped with hinge mounted door stops.
-This type of door stop can damage the door skin, tear out hinge screws, and damage the door trim and frame.
+Doors equipped with hinge mounted door stops can damage the door skin, tear out hinge screws, and damage the door trim and frame.
 The removal and replacement with wall or floor mounted door stops is recommended.

-14.6 CLOSET DOORS
+15.7 CLOSET DOORS